-Columns (3)-(4) of Table 3 repeat the exercise with the share of female test-takers in private schools as the outcome.
+Columns (3)-(4) of Table 3 repeat the exercise with private schools' share of female testtakers in the district as the outcome.
 The scholarship led to a 21.1 percentage point increase in this share, significant at 10%.
 However, the interaction term in column (4) reverses this effect in high enrollment gap districts.
 In fact, these districts saw a reduction in the private school share of 8 percentage points.
 The results are consistent with flight to private schools due to space limitations or perceived lower quality of public schools in response to the scholarship.
 In high enrollment gap districts, however, students are more likely to lack the means or opportunity to exit to private schools.

 Columns (5)-(8) examine the same outcomes for boys, with largely similar results.
+Effect sizes are large, with increases in the quantity of test-takers exceeding 50% of the mean for both girls and boys.
 Increases in the number of boys taking the exam are somewhat surprising, given that the program targeted girls.
-Yet since boys constitute the majority enrolled in the high school grades (see Figure 3), they are therefore likely to be more prevalent at the test-taking margin, making possible relatively large spillover effects of the program.
-Columns (9)-(10) find no significant effects of the program on the proportion of test-takers who are female, though the coefficients are positive.
+Yet because boys constitute the majority enrolled in the high school grades (see Figure 3), they are therefore likely to be more prevalent at the test-taking margin, making possible relatively large spillover effects from the program.20 Columns (9)-(10) find no significant effects of the program on the proportion of test-takers who are female, though the coefficients are positive.
 Overall the program appears to have increased the number of students taking the exam and to have hastened the growth of private schools.